 Your ballot must be:

-• Returned in person to the Elections Office by 8 pm on Election Day.
+- Returned in person to the Elections Office by 8 pm on Election Day; or

-Note: Stamps are no longer necessary to return your ballot.
+Note: Stamps are not necessary to return your ballot.

-If you fail to sign the ballot declaration on the white return envelope, or the signature on the ballot declaration does not match the signature in your voter registration record, the Elections Office will contact you.
+If you fail to sign the ballot declaration on the return envelope, or the signature on the ballot declaration does not match the signature in your voter registration record, the Elections Office will contact you.
 If you are physically present and unable to sign the declaration, make a mark in front of two witnesses and have them sign in the designated spaces.
 It is a felony to sign another voter's ballot.
+You may not use a power of attorney to sign for someone else.

 If your ballot is lost or damaged, you can get a replacement ballot from the Elections Office at 1408 Franklin Street, Vancouver, or by calling (564) 397-2345.